WheheoHu/pybmd/Davinci_README/18_5__B/README.txt

   GrabStill()                                     --> galleryStill       # Grabs still from the current video clip.
 Returns a GalleryStill object.
   GrabAllStills(stillFrameSource)                 --> [galleryStill]     # Grabs stills from all the clips of the timeline at 'stillFrameSource' (1 - First frame, 2 - Middle frame).
 Returns the list of GalleryStill objects.
-  GetUniqueId()                                   --> string             # Returns a unique ID for the timeline CreateSubtitlesFromAudio()                      --> Bool               # Creates subtitles from audio for the timeline.
-Returns True on success, False otherwise.
+  GetUniqueId()                                   --> string             # Returns a unique ID for the timeline
-  DetectSceneCuts()                               --> Bool               # Detects and makes scene cuts along the timeline.
-Returns True if successful, False otherwise.

 TimelineItem
   GetName()                                       --> string             # Returns the item name.